 - ✓ All papers must be typed and double-spaced using 12-point Times or Times New Roman in black ink.
 Papers that are not double-spaced will not be accepted for grading.
-Computers are available in the library and in the Computer Lab in the Humanities Bldg.
+Computers are available in the library.
 Be sure to save all work! - ✓ Plan ahead!
 Computer emergencies can and do happen, but they will not be an excuse for a late paper. - Rough drafts and final papers must be turned in together the day they are due.
 No folders, please.
 Remember to always retain copies of the essays. - ✓ Each essay must have a cover page with the following information centered:

-Title of Paper Student's Name English 1301 Class meeting time and date Associate Professor P. Hesser Date
+Title of Paper Student's Name English 1301 Class meeting time and date Associate Professor P. Hesser

+Date

 - ✓ Each paper must have a TYPED formal outline (see class handout and p.
-47 in COMP). - ✓ Students should staple paper in top left corner and hand in as follows: - Cover Page (on top) - Typed Formal Outline - Final Draft with THESIS STATEMENT HIGHLIGHTED - MAKE SURE YOUR NAME IS IN THE UPPER RIGHT-HAND CORNER OF EACH PAGE - EDITED Rough Draft - Planning/Prewriting Pages as instructed in class - ✓ Please do not hand in papers during class time.
-If your paper is ready, you may place it on my desk BEFORE class begins or hand it to me after class on the designated due date.
-Otherwise, use the mailbox outside my office door to hand in your papers.
-Remember, it is not due until the end of the day on the date the assignment is due.
-The end of the day means that when I arrive at my office the following day, the paper must be in my mailbox or it is considered late.
-20 points will be deducted for each day the paper is late.
+47 in COMP). - ✓ Students should staple paper in top left corner and hand in as follows: - Cover Page (on top) - Typed Formal Outline - Final Draft with THESIS STATEMENT HIGHLIGHTED - MAKE SURE YOUR NAME IS IN THE UPPER RIGHT-HAND CORNER OF EACH PAGE - EDITED Rough Draft - Planning/Prewriting Pages as instructed in class - Twenty points will be deducted for each day the paper is late.
 Papers will not be accepted one week after the due date.
 After that date, students will receive a 0 for the assignment.
-Students may be dropped from the class for failing to turn in a major essay. - > Daily Assignments:
+Students may be dropped from the class for failing to turn in a major essay.

+Daily Assignments:

-Daily assignments may include reading quizzes, in-class essay questions, collaborative work, essay planning, drafting, and editing, and any other work assigned during class.
-Students who fail to bring a rough draft may be asked to leave class and be counted absent.
-MyCompLab assignments will be due each Sunday and count as daily assignment grades.
+Daily assignments will include reading quizzes, in-class essay questions, chapter questions, workbook assignments, collaborative work, essay planning, drafting, and editing, and any other work assigned during class.